InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_research_lifecycle.md

  13. **Writing – original draft**: Preparation, creation and/or presentation of the published work, specifically writing the initial draft (see [Publishing](#publishing)).
  14. **Writing – review & editing**: Preparation, creation and/or presentation of the published work by those from the original research group, specifically critical review, commentary or revision including pre- or post-publication stages (see [Publishing](#publishing)).

 ![CRedit badges](./img/badges.png)
 **Figure 2.** CRediT roles identify the contribution of different actors to a research output.
 They are depicted here as [OpenBadges](https://openbadges.org/about/) (source: [Github](https://github.com/akenall/Open-Contributorship-Badges/blob/master/Badge%20Files.md))

+We suggest that every contributor to each research output should be assigned one of these roles.
+This should be done in the output metadata and where possible in the output itself.